The-going/evlproject/content/core/user-api/proxy/_index.md

 	evl_print_proxy(proxyfd, "some useful debug information");
 ```

-> Synchronizing inband threads on out-of-band events with via a proxy
+> Synchronizing in-band threads on out-of-band events with via a proxy

 There are a couple of ways which you could use in order to wake up an
-inband thread waiting for some event to occur on the out-of-band side
+in-band thread waiting for some event to occur on the out-of-band side
 of your application, while preventing the waker from being demoted as
 a result of sending such a signal.
 One would involve running the
-inband thread in the [SCHED_WEAK scheduling class]({{< relref
+in-band thread in the [SCHED_WEAK scheduling class]({{< relref
 "core/user-api/scheduling/_index.md#SCHED_WEAK" >}}), waiting on some
 EVL synchronization object, such as a [semaphore]({{< relref
 "core/user-api/semaphore/_index.md" >}}) or [event flag group]({{<
 relref "core/user-api/event/_index.md" >}}).
 Another one would use a
 [cross-buffer]({{< relref "core/user-api/xbuf/_index.md" >}}) for
-sending some wakeup datagram from the out-of-band caller to the inband
+sending some wakeup datagram from the out-of-band caller to the in-band
 waiter.

 The file proxy can also help in implementing such construct, by